-Occasional dry rot repair is common needs for homes, but nothing pays off like an ounce of prevention, and there are things you can do to reduce the need and extent of wood rot and dry rot repairs to the exterior of your home.
+Occasional dry rot repair is a common need for homes, but nothing pays off like an ounce of prevention, and there are things you can do to reduce the need and extent of wood rot and dry rot repairs to the exterior of your home.

 Protecting wood from the elements means annual inspections to find issues early and prevent rotted wood from spreading.
 This means using the right wood and the right sealants and paint when repairs are made.

 Combine that with some annual maintenance—such as removing twigs, seeds, etc. from between the planks of wooden decks—and some water-smart design when making wood rot repairs, and you will find that exterior wood can last decades and that your problem areas will ”dry-up” nicely.